jgerman/advent_of_code_2022/README.md

 I suspect there are interactions between either each beacon, or a beacon and other sensors, or some permutation there that's exploitable.
 Checking in task 1 and thinking it over a bit...

+Ok, I didn't need anything fancy, just the realization that I could work with ranges and if all the ranges overlapped, the single spot a beacon could be would not be in that row.
+I don't know if I solve the general problem or if my particular input just happened to not need to care about x-values above or below the cutoff, but when I saw there was only one answer looking at all of the input I didn't bother filtering those values out.

+It's still not quick, a good candidate to come back and look at why.
+But it's not so long that it bothers me to leave it as is.
+It's also fairly clean and consistent across the tasks.